shane-huang/BigDL/notebook/README.md

 ## 2 Start Jupyter Server and Tensorboard Server

 * Create start_tensorboard.sh, copy the contents below.
-In current examples the log "tfevents" files are written by default to /tmp/bigdl_summaries.
-So we set tensorboard logdir to there.
+In current demos, the log files are written by default into "/tmp/bigdl_summaries".
+So we set tensorboard logdir to the directory so that it can read the events files and produce charts.
 ```
 tensorboard --logdir=/tmp/bigdl_summaries
 ```